intelligence38000/android-docs/src/pages/navigation/overview/index.md

 The Navigation SDK for Android allows you to build a complete in-app navigation experience.
 With the Navigation SDK you get the power of the [Mapbox Directions API](https://docs.mapbox.com/api/navigation/#directions) along with a collection of features that are critical when building navigation applications for Android, including:

-- Detecting the direction a device is facing and start the route accordingly
+- Detecting the direction a device is facing and start the route
 - Providing voice instruction announcements
 - Displaying real-time user progress to their destination
 - Detecting when a user goes off-route